Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Conclusions

 \section{Conclusions}

 The immersed boundary volume penalization method for the Navier--Stokes and the RANS equations has been implemented in the CFD solver CODA.
 The immersed boundary method is compatible with the finite volume, modal discontinuous Galerkin and discontinuous Galerkin spectral element methods and with the explicit and implicit temporal schemes available in CODA.
 An efficient preprocessing tool for the construction of unstructured hexahedral meshes with adaptive mesh refinement around immersed geometries has been developed.
 The octree meshes generated with the tool are imported in CODA and used for simulating complex aerodynamics flow problems.
-Immersed boundary methods require a very simple meshing process: only the box dimension and number of elements of the Cartesian mesh and the geometry of the body are required as an input.
+Immersed boundary methods require a very simple meshing process: only the box dimension, initial number of elements of the Cartesian mesh, maximum level of refinement, and the geometry of the body are required as input.
 The automatic mesh generation process is able to automatically refine the mesh near the body.
 Besides, the immersed boundary technology can be used straightforward with an external predefined mesh, without any additional modification.
-Several numerical computations were presented and discussed: subsonic flow past a NACA0012 airfoil, subsonic flow past an MDA30P30N multi-element airfoil and subsonic flow around the NASA high-lift CRM aircraft.
-The computations are in very good agreement with their corresponding experimental data for the pressure coefficient curve, and the drag and lift coefficients when a wall model for the RANS equations is used.
+An important aspect regarding the volume penalization methodology is that the use of source terms increases the stiffness of the partial differential equations, and therefore, more iterations are required until convergence.
+This represents a fundamental disadvantage with respect to CFD solvers based on body-fitted meshes and also other flavors of immersed boundary methods.
+Mesh blanking in IBM Cartesian meshes aims to reduce the computation time when similar results are sought among CFD solvers based on IBM techniques and body-fitted meshes.
+We have explored the mesh blanking to assess the performance of the CODA solver with IBM.
+Computations done using blanked meshes have a superior efficiency compared to simulations using meshes without blanking.
+We have found that simulations using blanked meshes need up to two orders of magnitude fewer linear iterations than simulations with no blanked meshes in order to converge to a solution with similar residual in the density in computations performed with body-fitted meshes.
+Several numerical computations were performed and discussed: subsonic flow past the NACA0012 airfoil, transonic flow past the RAE2822 airfoil, subsonic flow past the MDA30P30N multi-element airfoil and subsonic flow around the NASA high-lift CRM aircraft.
+The numerical computations for the airfoils are in good agreement with their corresponding experimental data for the pressure coefficient curve.
+The skin friction curves have an oscillatory behavior for low resolution meshes, but these oscillations tend to decrease once the geometry and mesh are refined.
+Drag and lift coefficients have values very close to the reference data, but our findings allow us to conclude that even finer meshes are required if an excellent agreement is sought.
+Computations with deactivation and activation of the wall model are quite similar, but computations are more robust with deactivated wall model.
+More research is necessary to improve the robustness of the method.
 Even though the immersed boundary methodology works within the CFD solver CODA with very good results, a critical disadvantage of these techniques with respect to a body-fitted approach is that the mesh refinement around the immersed geometry leads to a very high number of elements when a high resolution of the boundary layer is desired.
 Anisotropic mesh refinement reduce the number of elements in comparison with isotropic mesh refinement, but the mesh size is still prohibitive.
-As a consequence of these considerations, we will explore also alternative approaches to automatic mesh generation for IBM.
+As a consequence of these considerations, we will explore also alternative approaches to automatically generate meshes for IBM simulations.
 In particular, future work will focus on hybrid IBM approaches, in which only geometrical details (control surfaces, ice shapes, etc) will be immersed in a body-fitted, wall-resolved mesh of a clean aerodynamic surface.
-This approach would benefit from IBM advantages (several configurations of the geometrical details can be tested on the same body-fitted background mesh) without handling meshes of very big sizes.
+This approach would benefit from IBM advantages (several configurations of the geometrical details can be tested on the same body-fitted background mesh) without handling meshes of very big sizes. \printcredits